- Download the Application Instructions (PDF) to view a complete list of requirements and other important information.

-The Mannes English Placement tests are taken at Mannes during audition week.
-They consist of a grammar test, an essay on a topic chosen by Mannes, and an oral (face to face) interview.
-Mannes has found these tests to be better at estimating a student's English level and ability to succeed in their classes than standardized tests.
-All of these tests plus the TOEFL or IELTS are considered when deciding whether a student's English level qualifies him or her to attend Mannes.
+The Mannes English Placement Test is taken at Mannes during audition week.
+It consists of a grammar test, an essay on a topic chosen by Mannes, and an oral (face-to-face) interview.
+Mannes has found this test to be a better method than standardized tests for assessing students' English language level and ability to succeed in their classes.
+Mannes uses the results of these tests and the TOEFL, IELTS, or PTE in deciding whether students' English language skills qualify them to attend Mannes.

-- Students who place "too low" on the Mannes English Placement Test will not be admitted.
+- Students graded "too low" on the Mannes English Placement Test will not be admitted.

-- Students who place "low" on the Mannes English Placement Test must be prepared to spend ten weeks of the summer living in New York and attending intensive English training at the New School English Language Studies program at their own expense which is NOT included in the Mannes tuition.
-You can learn more about this program from the English as a Second Language Department.
+- Students graded "low" on the Mannes English Placement Test must be prepared to spend ten weeks of the summer living in New York and receiving intensive English training in the New School English Language Studies program, the cost of which is not included in Mannes tuition.
+You can find more information about the program from the English Language Studies Department.

-- Students who place "medium" on the Mannes English Placement Test must be prepared to spend five weeks of the summer living in New York and attend intensive English training at the New School English Language Studies program at.
-This is not included in the Mannes tuition and something students must do at their own expense.
-You can get more information about this program at the English as a Second Language Department webpage.
+- Students graded "medium" on the Mannes English Placement Test must be prepared to spend five weeks of the summer living in New York and receiving intensive English language training in the New School English Language Studies program.
+The cost of this program is not included in Mannes tuition and must be covered by students.
+You can find more information about the program from the English Language Studies Department.

-- Students who are required to take summer English Language classes will also have to take at least one academic year of both ESL Conversation and ESL Writing which is not covered in the cost of tuition.
+- Students who are required to take summer English language classes must also take at least one academic year of both ESL conversation and ESL writing courses, the cost of which is not covered by Mannes tuition.

-- Students who place "high" on the Mannes English PLacement Tests will have to take at least one academic year of both ESL Conversation and ESL Writing which is not covered in the cost of tuition.
+- Students graded "high" on the Mannes English Placement Test must take at least one academic year of both ESL conversation and ESL writing courses, the cost of which is not covered by Mannes tuition.